shellchocolat/mjollnir-c2.github.io/advanced-features.md

 ## Save your loots

-Now that you know how to propagate your Chocolate, and you get some importants informations such as **password** and **hash** of the victim machine, you may want to save them.
+Now that you know how to propagate your Chocolate, and you probably know how to get some importants informations such as **password** and **hash** of the victim machine, you may want to save them.

 There is a **Loots** tab specially crafted for that: